Ueva/BaRL-SimpleOptions/README.md

 ## How to Install

-The easiest way to install this package is to simply run `pip install barl-simpleoptions`.
+The easiest way to install this package is to simply run `pip install simpleoptions`.

 If you want to install from source, download the repository and, in the root directory, run the command `pip install .`